minigodzilla/EM-47/README.md

 ## Getting Started

-Below instructions will help you get a copy of the project up and running on your local machine for starting multipage html development.
+Below instructions will help you get a copy of the project up and running on your local machine for development.

 ### Prerequisites